VladMoldoveanu/Brainfuck_stack-and-functions/README.md

 After the files are compiled and executed, you will be presented with an inline interpreter where you can continue inserting code, load more files, save the code you write in new files.
 Some script examples are found in `hello_world`, `loadtest` and `funtest`.
 They have to be run in this order.

 ## Base Language and New Syntax
-The standard operators can be foud at [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck)
+The standard operators can be found at [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck).

 **Debugging** information:
 * `#`  : prints the non-zero values in the array, the position of the `pointer` and the number of functions defined